kandelvijaya/website/content/post/fp-functor.md

 ```

 # Making true Functor type in Swift
 Informal conformance is a weak promise that can be broken without consent.
 List, Optional , Dictionaries are Functor in Swift informally.
-There is no type gurantee.
+There is no type guarantee.
 Lets make this **Functor** type and tie them once and for all.

 ## How can we model Functor?
 Well, its a perfect candidate for Protocol.
 However, we will run into some limitation of Protocols in swift that will make us go the rough path.
 Modeling Functor with Struct is a bit easy but well, we cant conform List to a Struct!
-A class would work but but we want a lightweight inteface.
+A class would work but but we want a lightweight interface.

 Ideally, I wanted to express Functor like such
 ```